Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-scripting-in-the-water-system.md

 You can add buoyancy to the water simulation with a script that queries the height of the water surface.

-To do this, enable **Script Interactions** in the Water section of the [HDRP Asset](HDRP-Asset.md#water-scriptinteractions) and in the Inspector for the water surface you want to query (see [Settings and properties related to the Water System](settings-and-properties-related-to-the-water-system.md#scriptinteractions)).
+To do this, enable **Script Interactions** in the water surface you want to query (see [Settings and properties related to the Water System](settings-and-properties-related-to-the-water-system.md#scriptinteractions)).

 The [WaterSearchParameters](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@14.0/api/UnityEngine.Rendering.HighDefinition.WaterSearchParameters.html) struct makes water height queries possible.